Philosophy

 .design innovation

-Coburger DESIGNPILOT
+DESIGNPILOT

 Creativity is still seen as something mysterious.
 According to the motto: one has it or not.
 The inventor Thomas Edison already knew: “Creativity means 1% inspiration and 99% transpiration”.
 With transpiration, he meant “intensive work” in the figurative sense.
 Designing is intensive work on a problem.
 The Coburg Design Pilot is a digital tool developed by experts that enhances creativity, structures design processes and promotes interdisciplinary exchange.
 In a figurative sense, it offers a whole “laboratory of design” that demonstrably leads to innovative ideas.
 Our Master students learn to design with this tool.
 Inspiration and experimentation with ideas are combined with discipline and a structured approach.